UC-OSPO-Network/repofinder/README.md

      ```

 ## Usage
-There are already configuration files available for six universities:
+There are already configuration files available for ten universities from the University of California System:
+- UCB (University of California, Berkeley)
+- UCD (University of California, Davis)
+- UCI (University of California, Irvine)
+- UCLA (University of California, Los Angeles)
+- UCM (University of California, Merced)
-- UCSC (University of California, Santa Cruz)
+- UCR (University of California, Riverside)
 - UCSD (University of California, San Diego)
-- UCLA (University of California, Los Angeles)
-- UCB (University of California, Berkeley)
 - UCSB (University of California, Santa Barbara)
+- UCSC (University of California, Santa Cruz)
-- UCD (University of California, Davis)
+- UCSF (University of California, San Francisco)

 For a simple test case, replace `university_acronyms = ['UCSD']` in `main.py` with the acronym of the university you would like to collect data from.